s-wicks/cyberball_OS/README.md

 Run `npm start` to run the website locally.

 Run `npm run build` to build a static webpage for a web server.
-You only need to copy the `scripts` folder and all of the files in the root directory to a web server.
+You only need to copy the `scripts` and `assets` folder and all of the files in the root directory to a web server.

 ## Usage in Qualtrics